munificent/craftinginterpreters/book/scanning-on-demand.md

 austere, but it's fine for our purposes.

 The real work happens in `interpret()`.
-We'll get to that soon, but first let's take care of loading scripts:
+We'll get to that soon, but first let's take care of loading scripts.

 ^code run-file